Qrouger/HInt/README.md

 - **Path_MMseqs2_Data** : Path of GPU-indexed MMseqs2 database (string).
 >[!NOTE]
->This Path is not mandatory.
-If not set also MMseqs2-GPU will no be used.
+>This path is not mandatory.
+If not set also MMseqs2-GPU will not be used.

 - **Path_Uniprot_ID** : Path to the protein sequence file (string).